Kishiryu Sentai Ryusoulger

 Kishiryu Sentai Ryusoulger (騎士竜戦隊リュウソウジャー, Kishiryū Sentai Ryūsōjā) (Note: The term (騎士竜, Kishiryū) when literally translated means "Knight Dragon".
 For the series' purposes, "kishiryu" is a portmanteau of the Japanese words "knight" (騎士, Kishi) and "dinosaur" (恐竜, Kyōryū), which roughly translates into English as "Knightosaur".) is a Japanese tokusatsu drama and the 43rd entry of the Toei Company's long-running Super Sentai series.
 Although the series primarily aired in the Reiwa era, it is considered the final Heisei era series as it began airing during it.
-(Note: Choujuu Sentai Liveman, the first series to air through two different Japanese eras, aired 43 of its 49 episodes during the Showa era and six episodes in the Heisei era.
+(Note: Choujyu Sentai Liveman, the first series to air through two different Japanese eras, aired 43 of its 49 episodes during the Showa era and its last six episodes in the Heisei era.
 As such, it is considered a Showa series.
-Despite Ryusoulger being billed as the first Reiwa-era Super Sentai series, it is considered a Heisei series as the first seven episodes aired during that era and series are based on the era when the series started to maintain consistency.)
-It is the fourth Super Sentai series to utilize the motif of dinosaurs, having been preceded by Kyōryū Sentai Zyuranger, Bakuryū Sentai Abaranger & Zyuden Sentai Kyoryuger, as well as the first to utilize the motif of knights.
+Despite Ryusoulger being billed as the first Reiwa era Super Sentai series, it is considered a Heisei series as the first seven episodes aired during that era and series are based on the era when the series started to maintain consistency.)
+It is also the fourth and final Super Sentai series to utilize the motif of dinosaurs, (Note: Other official dinosaur-themed Super Sentai include Kyōryū Sentai Zyuranger, Bakuryū Sentai Abaranger, and Zyuden Sentai Kyoryuger.) as well as the only one to utilize the motif of knights.

 It aired from March 17, 2019, to March 1, 2020, replacing Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger and Super Sentai Strongest Battle and was replaced by Mashin Sentai Kiramager.
 The program joining Kamen Rider Zi-O, later Kamen Rider Zero-One, in the Super Hero Time line-up on TV Asahi affiliate stations.
 Additionally, Ryusoulger began airing in South Korea in August 2019 as Power Rangers Dino Soul and its footage was adapted for Power Rangers Dino Fury.